 Peff = ∆p – ∆π = (pc – pis) – (πc – πis)

 with p=hydrostatic pressure and π = colloid osmotic pressure

-If one wants to determine the filtrated volume per period of time Jv, the filtration coefficient Kf (=hydraulic conductivity x area) has to be considered.
+If one wants to determine the filtrate volume per period of time Jv, the filtration coefficient Kf (which equals hydraulic conductivity x area) must be considered.
 This results in Starling’s equation.

 Jv = Kf * peff

 At filtration, Jv is greater than zero; at reabsorption, it is smaller than zero.

 In the arterial side of the terminal vascular bed, in the capillaries, the transmural pressure ∆p is higher than the difference of the oncotic pressures ∆π.
 This means that at this point, water and dissolved substances can flow from the blood into the interstitium.
 On the way to the venous side, the hydrostatic pressure drops and a filtration equilibrium is established.
 At the venous side of the capillaries, the transmural pressure gradient decreases, resulting in effective reabsorption, as the pressure is directed from the outside to the inside of the capillary.
 Fluid from the tissue flows back into the blood vessels.

 All in all, a little more fluid is filtered than reabsorbed.
 The fluid remaining in the tissue is removed by the blind-ended lymphatic vessels.
 They lead water further up the lymphatic system and finally through the thoracic duct into the left venous arch (i.e., back into the blood circulation).

 Lymphatic vessels are afferent, efferent and lymphatic ducts.

 MAP = CO * TPR or MAP = SV * HF * TPR